FAIM-s/FaBERT_Formality_Classification/README.md

 ## Installation

-To use the model, you need the `transformers` library from Hugging Face.
+You need the `transformers` library from Hugging Face to use the model.
 You can install it via pip:

 ```bash
 pip install transformers